T

 restaurant

-A popular seafood restaurant situated right on the beach, offering fresh, creative dishes and a romantic ambiance.
-It's ideal for a sunset dinner experience.
+A popular seafood restaurant located right on the beach, offering fresh, delicious dishes with a Mediterranean flair.
+It's a perfect spot for a romantic dinner by the sea.

 1. Morning